vishu-01/Ad-Hoc-Insights/README.md

    - Navigate to the `SQL Queries` folder.
    - Run the SQL scripts in your MySQL environment to extract the necessary data.

-2. **Power BI Visualizations**:
-   - Open the Power BI files in Power BI Desktop to view the visualizations.

-3. **Presentation**:
+2. **Presentation**:
    - Open the PowerPoint file to view the presentation designed for top-level management.

 ---

-This project is a demonstration of my skills in data analysis, SQL querying, data visualization, and presentation design in a business context.
+This project is a demonstration of my skills in data analysis, SQL querying and presentation design in a business context.
 It showcases my ability to derive and communicate actionable insights from data, which is crucial for data-driven decision-making in a corporate environment.